ceramicstudio/did-session-claims/README.md

-## Allow Users to Generate and Control Verifiable Credentials and EAS Attestations using Did:PKH
+## Sign Credentials on ComposeDB with Authenticated DIDSession

-This application shows how to allow users to create, save, and query AccountTrustClaims (using VCs and Attestations) to ComposeDB using DID:PKH with storage on ComposeDB.
+This application shows how developers can use a simple ComposeDB schema definition and existing native Ceramic utilities to allow their users to sign tamper-evident JWT credentials.

 1. Install your dependencies: